Finite temperature dopant-induced spin reorganization explored via tensor networks in the two-dimensional $t$-$J$ model: Model

 The method of choice here is purification within an infinite projected entangled-pair state ansatz, which has been previously successfully applied to a variety of problems~\cite{CzarnikDziarmagaCorboz, kshetrimayum19, czarnikKH, czarnikSS, jimenez2021quantum, poilblanc_Heisenberg, plateau_melting}.
 The purification is evolved in imaginary time from $T=\infty$ to a given temperature.
 The ansatz uses a two-site checkerboard with $U(1)\times U(1)$ symmetry.
 We optimize imaginary-time gates using a neighborhood tensor update~\cite{ntu,mbl_ntu,Banuls2014} with an environment assisted initial truncation~\cite{Hubbard_Sinha}.
 We evaluate observables with a multiplet-aware extension of the corner transfer matrix renormalization group~\cite{orus2009, nishino1996,corboz14_tJ}.
 Working directly in the thermodynamic limit avoids finite-size bias.
 The correlations are then computed using the zipper algorithm~\cite {METTS_PEPS}.
-Please check the Methods section for details.
+Please check Appendix \ref{app:numerical_details} for methodological and numerical details.
 All simulations were performed with the YASTN library~\cite{10.21468/SciPostPhysCodeb.52, 10.21468/SciPostPhysCodeb.52-r1.2}.

-\subsection{Thermodynamics}
+\section{Thermodynamics}